meltwater/mlabs-koa/docs/README.md

 the corresponding project:
 see the [links in the README](../README.md#middleware).

+_The [logger] is attached under `ctx.state.log`
+and the [Awilix] container is scoped per request under `ctx.state.container` independently of any configuration below._

 Each custom middleware configuration is documented below.

-_The [Logger] is attached under `ctx.state.log`
-independently of any configuration below._

-_The [Awilix] container is scoped per request independently of this middleware under `ctx.state.container`._

 ---
 ##### `dependencyInjection`